Best POS Software for Kiosks, Popup-stands, Carts, or Booths

 Among other useful features, you can add modifiers and edit each item of inventory.
 You can also save yourself some time by importing your inventory on a CSV file.
 It’s possible to manage your employees by having them clock in and out within the system, and you may limit their access to back office features.
 There are quite a few reporting features that can make keeping track of your business a breeze.
 To learn more, check out the full review of SalesVu.

 Brace yourselves; it’s about to get pun-y.
-ShopKeep is a wonderful POS system that can help you keep your shop (or kiosk) running smoothly.
+ShopKeep (see our review) is a wonderful POS system that can help you keep your shop (or kiosk) running smoothly.
 (I warned you to brace yourself.)
 Not only is ShopKeep sleek and easy to use, it also offers a 14-day free trial.
 ShopKeep’s unique, $59 dollar a month subscription is pay-as-you-go and requires no contract.
 This price is per register and includes 24/7/365 support and a free ShopKeep Pocket iOS application.
 It is a great option for anyone who is a seasonal kiosker.

 ShopKeep is designed for small businesses and can be used to sell retail products and food items.
 Heck, if you wanted you could sell both at the same time.
 ShopKeep is also a hybrid system; it runs on an iPad and syncs your data to the cloud once connected to the Internet, making it a great choice for those who don’t always have access to reliable Internet.
 For example, in the event of an Internet outage, Shopkeep is able to store credit card payments offline and then process them when connected to the Internet.
 You can add up to 10,000 items in inventory, so unless you’re selling that Organic DIY sea salt foot scrub by the individual salt grain, this is more than enough for the average pop up stand.